OctoPrint/OctoPrint-FirmwareUpdater/README.md

 The plugn supports a variety of boards, based on the MCU (processor) they have:
 * 'ATmega' family 8-bit MCUs (RAMPS, Sanguinololu, Melzi, Anet, Creality, Ender, many others)
 * 'AT90USB' family 8-bit MCUs (Printrboard)
-* 'LPC1768' MCUs (MKS SBASE, SKR v1.1 and v1.3, etc.)
+* 'LPC1768' MCUs (MKS SBASE, SKR v1.1 and v1.3, etc., also SKR Pro v1.1)
 * 'SAM' family 32-bit MCUs (Arduino DUE, etc.)
 * 'STM32' family 32-bits MCUs with embedded ST serial bootloader (FYSETC Cheetah, **not** SKR Pro)

+### Not-yet Supported Boards
+* SKR Mini E3 - waiting on more information, see [this issue](https://github.com/OctoPrint/OctoPrint-FirmwareUpdater/issues/103)

-#### Special Note for SKR STM32 Boards
+#### Special Note for the SKR Pro v1.1 STM32 Board
-It seems that SKR have included a custom bootloader which enables their STM32-based boards (SKR Pro v1.1 and SKR Mini E3) to be flashed using the same copy-and-reset procedure as their LPC1768-based boards.  **Please follow the LPC1768 instructions for SKR STM32 boards.**
+It seems that SKR have included a custom bootloader which enables their STM32-based SKR Pro v1.1 to be flashed using the same copy-and-reset procedure as their LPC1768-based boards.  **Please follow the LPC1768 instructions for an SKR Pro v1.1 board.**

 Please open a [Github issue](https://github.com/OctoPrint/OctoPrint-FirmwareUpdater/issues) if you would like a new board or MCU to be supported.
 If it's a new type of board which requires hardware testing please consider making a [donation](#Donations) to help fund the costs.